 The Citi Diamond Preferred is not a rewards card.
-It earns no points, no cash back, nothing.
-What it offers instead is one of the longest 0% introductory APR periods available — and for someone carrying high-interest credit card debt, that can be worth significantly more than any signup bonus.
+It earns no points or cash back.
+What it offers instead is a promotional balance-transfer rate; for someone carrying high-interest debt, a carefully used introductory offer can be worth more than a rewards card.

 Here is the honest picture of what this card does, what it costs, and when it makes sense.